abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 }
 ````

 You can run the `.DbMigrator` application to migrate & seed the databases.
-To test, you can delete both databases and run the application to see if they are created.
+To test, you can delete both databases and run the `.DbMigrator` application again to see if it creates both of the databases.

 ## Conclusion